Facing Our Fears on Friday the 13th

 Now in this 13th blog from Friday the 13th about FEAR, we learn that we are the ones creating fear and anxiety and that we have the “power to choose” to let go of fear simply and easily with an attitude of fun.
 We can choose!
 We don’t have to keep thinking the same way all our life.
 Decide today to think in ways that will allow for growth and peace.
 The only world you have any hopes to control is your Inner World.
 Make it one that serves you and all around you.
 Let go of fear and be free to do anything you do efficiently and without hesitation.
 You can relax and realize your potential.

-Did You Knock on Wood Just in Case?
+Did You Knock on Wood, Just in Case?

 Finally, a heartfelt thanks to all of the faithful readers for supporting me in my efforts to share what my students have taught me about the human experience, how the mind works, and effective ways to play music.
-I appreciate the many real-world conversations about the topics covered here and the anticipation expressed for each new entry has a sweet energy that I use to create them.
+I appreciate the many real-world conversations about the topics covered here, and the anticipation expressed for each new entry has a sweet energy that I use to create them.
 See you back here for my 14th, I mean my 13th installment of the Leenhorn Studio Blog, “What’s in a Name?”, where we’ll meet Neil and Marie.
-A fearless and powerful couple that knows how to have fun.
+They are a fearless and powerful couple that knows how to have fun.